heroku/fernet-py/README.md

 ## Installation on Heroku

-Try this buildpack which supports building the M2Cryto package: https://github.com/guybowden/heroku-buildpack-python-paybox
+If you want to use M2Crypto you can try this buildpack which supports building the M2Cryto package: https://github.com/guybowden/heroku-buildpack-python-paybox

 ## Usage